maellesannier/EPF-RUDN-Observatory-test/README.md

 * The buffers are united and erased from the 3 principal layers (luminous pollution, altitude, cloudiness) of the study.
   ![buffers erased from layers](Layers_with_Erased_buffers.png)
-* The 3 layers are summed with coefficients entered by the user in an arithmetic layer
+* The 3 layers are normalized from 0 to 100 and then summed with coefficients entered by the user in an arithmetic layer
 * The user choose how much percentage of this layer he wants to keep.
+It means the best pixels will be extract in another layer (the pixels that will have the higher values --> the best places in France relatively to our criteria)
 * This percentage is intersected with the frenchville (french cities) layer database.
-* As a result the user will have one or a list of cities/villages, satisfying its criterion and able to host this new astronomical observatories.
+* As a result the user will have one or a list of cities/villages, satisfying its criteria and that is able to host this new astronomical observatories.

 QUICK VISUALIZATION: